 cms = (pulse_time / 2) / 29.1

-After uploading the HC-SR04 library to the Raspberry Pi Pico board, now we can use the functions available in the HC-SR04 library to get sensor readings.
+After uploading the HC-SR04 library to the Raspberry Pi Pico board, we can use the functions provided by the library to read sensor data.

 HC-SR04 MicroPython Example

-This MicroPython script reads distance from the HC-SR04 sensor and prints it on the MicroPython shell console.
+The following MicroPython script reads the distance from the HC-SR04 sensor and prints it on the MicroPython shell console every second.
+Copy this code to a file named main.py and upload it to the Raspberry Pi Pico.

 from hcsr04 import HCSR04